 Do nothing NHS shortages are national and therefore doing nothing will result in ongoing agency spend and high vacancy rates.
 Offer recruitment and retention premia and recruit nationally You could argue that this might be effective, but organisations across the NHS are also looking to increase their domestic supply and we want to emphasise collaboration not competition.
 This could simply drive up costs for yourself and other organisations if it becomes a challenge around who pays more.
 International recruitment Highlight potential volume, supplementing current recruitment practices.
 Show successes at other organisations and what regions they've recruited from, and various options.

-Finally, you may also consider working with your finance team to help model the up-front investment against reduced premium bank and agency over a period of up-front investment against reduced premium bank and agency over a period of three to five years.
+Finally, you may also consider working with your finance team to help model the up-front investment against reduced premium bank and agency over a period of three to five years.
 That will help you in your business case to identify break-even dates and also where the organisation will be saving money.